About ScanLens

 We believe in being transparent about how our business works, because it directly affects how we treat your data.

-This model is simple: we make money when users decide the premium features are worth paying for.
+This model is simple: we make money when users decide the paid features are worth paying for.
 That is the only revenue stream.
 It means our incentives are aligned with building a better product, not with collecting more data.

 Contact and Press